-School Counseling Program Goals: The school counseling program will focus on the following: achievement, attendance, behavior and/or school safety goals this year.
+School Counseling Program Goals: The school counseling program will focus on the following: academic achievement, college and career readiness, and social and emotional well-being.
 Details of activities promoting these goals are found in the curriculum, small-group and closing-the-gap action plans.